>> Home

 Edible Qualities

-Lowbush Blueberry is a small shrub that is typically grown for its edible qualities.
+Lowbush Blueberry is a small shrub that is commonly grown for its edible qualities.
 It produces clusters of blue round berries which are usually ready for picking in mid summer.
 The berries have a tart taste and a firm texture.

 The berries are most often used in the following ways: